-The Committee is also proposing the addition of policy language indicating that the pre-treatment values must be from the same test date.
-This language already exists for the post-treatment criteria.
+In addition to the changes to the pre-treatment and post-treatment thresholds, the Committee is also proposing the addition of policy language indicating that the pre-treatment values must be from the same test date.
+This language already exists for the post-treatment criteria and will ensure that the data entered represents the candidate's clinical condition at a single point in time.
 The proposed language also includes the requirement that the values are obtained via right heart catheterization.
-This is intended to match the requirements for POPH exception extensions.
+This is intended to match the requirements for POPH exception extensions and ensures that the values are collected via the clinically appropriate means.